mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 long tail of correctness, I predict, will remain long.

-Anyway, that's it for _this_ topic, but if I find the time I'll continue on with some other topics I've been thinking about:
+Anyway, that's it for _this_ topic, but if I find the time I'll continue on with some other topics I've been thinking about during my Haskell and LLM
+adventures:

 1. Effective ways to plan out Haskell code and approaches, ways to encourage the best possible types